How to Enable Immutable Snapshots on Synology DSM 7

 Complete NAS compromise

 Immutable snapshots are not a replacement for Hyper Backup or offsite replication.
 They are an additional protective layer.
+Compare snapshot replication and traditional backups on Synology NAS.

 A layered strategy is always stronger than a single tool.